slemanz/EMBEDDED-PRINTF-METHODS/README.md

 2. **Set the linker arguments:**

-In the properties of the project, go to C/C++ build, and go to, linker miscelallaneos, and add this flag:
+In the project properties, go to C/C++ Build, then to Linker Miscellaneous, and add this flag:

 ```
 specs=rdimon.specs -lc -lrdimon